udexon/GEISHA/Roadmap_C.md

 2. If GEISHA exists and grows, what are the factors that are threntening the livelihood of a programmer today, or in the next 2, 5 and 10 years?

+### I. Without GEISHA: Threats and Benefits on the Livelihood of Individual Programmers

+- Define intelligence in terms of threats and opportunities, to benefits and survival of self.

+- a.
+Compare threats and opportunities in existing world + Internet WITHOUT GEISHA vs. world + Internet WITH GEISHA:

+Harder to get jobs for old people, as knowledge and skills become easier to gain via technologies, but welfare could not catch up with technologies.

+What about investment, agriculture, etc?
+Small robots for small farmers?

+- b.
+Goods / Services vs. Prices: When USA impose tax on goods from China, it may not cause the amount of production to be reduced, but the goods may be sold to other lower price regions.
+This may help their economy in the long term.

+Similarly with services &mdash; must differentiate Goods / Services from Price mechanism.

+### II.
+Living WITH GEISHA: Threats and Benefits on the Livelihood of Individual Programmers

+There maybe / are systems that resemble GEISHA without being identified as such as we speak.

+2. If GEISHA exists and grows, what are the factors that are threntening the livelihood of a programmer today, or in the next 2, 5 and 10 years?

 - Forms of Artificial Intelligence Systems

 - HLAI vs. super AI, formless etc.